Bio

 Buenos Aires, 1976.

-Bachelor of Arts – music orientation (UBA), Master in Sound Art (Barcelona University) and Professor in Higher Education (UTN).
+Bachelor of Arts – music orientation (UBA), Master in Sound Art (University of Barcelona) and Professor in Higher Education (UTN).
 Composer, guitarist, performer, teacher and researcher in the arts.
-He was awarded scholarships by the Université de Paris 1 (Panthéon-Sorbonne), the University of Helsinki, the National Fund for the Arts, the Telefónica Foundation of Argentina, Cultural Center of Spain in Buenos Aires and Museum of Contemporary Art MAR.
-It was selected for BIENALSUR 2021.
+He was awarded scholarships by the University of Paris 1 (Panthéon-Sorbonne), University of Helsinki, Duke University, CCK, National Fund for the Arts, the Telefónica Foundation of Argentina, Cultural Center of Spain in Buenos Aires and Museum of Contemporary Art MAR.

 His works fall within the scope of musical composition, Land art, sound poetry, sound experimentalism, literature and cinema.
-They have been performed in Argentina, Chile, Finland, Colombia, Venezuela, Spain, Canada, Mexico, Switzerland and the United States, and premiered by prominent ensembles and soloists: CG (Colombia), Stéphane-Pécas (Canada), Demierre & Barras (Switzerland), Ensemble Alere (Colombia), LASO (Argentina), Ensemble Negra40 (Argentina), Black Orchestra (Colombia – Argentina) and Unstable Orchestra of the Drawing Club (Argentina).
-Among the soloists are: Margarita Fernández, Guillermo Bocanegra, Daniel Añez, Emilie Girard-Charest, Beatriz Elena Martínez, Pablo Jivotovschii, Mariano Malamud, Inés Sabatini, Mariano Losi, Jacques Demierre, Daniel Forero.
+They have been performed in Argentina, Chile, Bolivia, Canada, Chile, Colombia, Czech Republic, Finland, Germany, Mexico, Norway, South Korea, Spain, Switzerland, United States and Venezuela, and premiered by prominent ensembles and soloists: CG (Colombia), Stéphane-Pécas (Canada), Demierre & Barras (Switzerland), Ensemble Alere (Colombia), LASO (Argentina), Ensemble Negra40 (Argentina), Black Orchestra (Colombia – Argentina) and Unstable Orchestra of the Drawing Club (Argentina).
+Among the soloists are: Margarita Fernández, Guillermo Bocanegra, Daniel Añez, Emilie Girard-Charest, Beatriz Elena Martínez, Pablo Jivotovschii, Mariano Malamud, Inés Sabatini, Mariano Losi, Jacques Demierre and Daniel Forero.

 He taught courses and seminars on musical aesthetics, composition and new forms of sound interpretation at: Duke University (North Carolina, USA); the Javeriana University, CORPAS University and the Superior Academy of Arts (Bogotá, Colombia); in ESMUC – Superior School of Music – (Barcelona, Spain); CNA – National Center of the Arts – and CMMAS – Mexican Center for Music and Sound Arts – (Mexico).
-In Argentina, he was director and lecturer at Advanced Studies in Contemporary Music (CEAMC).
+In Argentina, he was director and lecturer at CEAMC – Advanced Studies in Contemporary Music – and taught courses and seminars at the National Technological University, the National University of Luján and the National University of the Arts.

-She is a member of the Norwegian Artists Commission (CAN), the “Ensemble Negra40” and the “duo Música Naranja” with Pamela Guruciaga.
-And he is a founding member of the interdisciplinary collective Negra40.
+He is the director of the Unstable Orchestra of the Drawing Club, and he is a founding member of the interdisciplinary collective negra40.com

 Press